 CPD Research Project

 In 2023 The CPD Standards Office has renewed the CPD Research Project and looking for participants including individual professionals, CPD training providers, and professional bodies.
-Click here to find out more and join the research!
+Click here to find out more and download the whitepaper.

 True CPD Experts and Cutting Edge Research